demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Execute_snippet_code_script_README.md

 Deprecated.
-Use `xdr-snippet-code-script-execute` command instead.Initiates a new endpoint script execution action using the provided snippet code and retrieves the file results.
+Use the `xdr-snippet-code-script-execute` command instead.
+Initiates a new endpoint script execution action using the provided snippet code and retrieves the file results.

 ## Dependencies